Mosquito-malaria theory

 Mosquito-malaria theory (or sometimes mosquito theory) was a scientific theory developed in the latter half of the 19th century that solved the question of how malaria was transmitted.
 The theory proposed that malaria was transmitted by mosquitoes, in opposition to the centuries-old medical dogma that malaria was due to bad air, or miasma.
 The first scientific idea was postulated in 1851 by Charles E. Johnson, who argued that miasma had no direct relationship with malaria.
 Although Johnson's hypothesis was forgotten, the arrival and validation of the germ theory of diseases in the late 19th century began to shed new lights.
 When Charles Louis Alphonse Laveran discovered that malaria was caused by a protozoan parasite in 1880, the miasma theory began to subside.

-An important discovery was made by Patrick Manson in 1877 that mosquito could transmit human filarial parasite.
+An important discovery was made by Patrick Manson in 1877 that mosquitos could transmit human filarial parasite.
 Inferring from such novel discovery, Albert Freeman Africanus King proposed the hypothesis that mosquitoes were the source of malaria.
 In the early 1890s Manson himself began to formulate the complete hypothesis, which he eventually called the mosquito-malaria theory.
 According to Manson, malaria was transmitted from human to human by a mosquito.
 The theory was scientifically proved by Manson's confidant Ronald Ross of the Indian Medical Service in the late 1890s.
 Ross discovered that malaria was transmitted by the biting of specific species of mosquito.
 For this Ross won the Nobel Prize for Physiology or Medicine in 1902.
 Further experimental proof was provided by Manson who induced malaria in healthy human subjects from malaria-carrying mosquitoes.
 Thus the theory became the foundation of malariology and the strategy of control of malaria.

 Early concepts

 Malaria was prevalent in the Roman Empire, and the Roman scholars associated the disease with the marshy or swampy lands where the disease was particularly rampant.
 It was from those Romans the name "malaria" originated.
-They called it malaria (literally meaning "bad air") as they believed that the disease was a kind of miasma that was spread in the air, as originally conceived by Ancient Greeks.
+They called it malaria (literally meaning "bad air") as they believed that the disease was a kind of miasma that was spread in the air, as originally conceived by ancient Greeks.
 Since then, it was a medical consensus for centuries that malaria was spread due to miasma, the bad air.
-However, in Medieval West Africa, specifically at Djenné, the people were able to relate mosquitos with malaria.
+However, in medieval West Africa, specifically at Djenné, the people were able to relate mosquitos with malaria.

-The first record of argument against the miasmatic nature of malaria was from an Irish-American surgeon John Crawford who wrote an article "Mosquital Origin of Malarial Disease" in Baltimore Observer in 1807, but it provoked no consequences.
-It was instead ridiculed as impossible and his work had since been lost.
-An American physician Charles Earl Johnson provided a systematic and elaborate arguments against miasmatic origin of malaria in 1851 before the Medical Society of North Carolina.
+The first record of argument against the miasmatic nature of malaria was from Irish-American surgeon John Crawford, who wrote an article "Mosquital Origin of Malarial Disease" in Baltimore Observer in 1807, but it provoked no consequences.
+It was instead ridiculed as impossible, and his work has since been lost.
+An American physician, Charles Earl Johnson, provided a systematic and elaborate arguments against miasmatic origin of malaria in 1851 before the Medical Society of North Carolina.
 Some of his important points were: